ritish1912/SuperChat/README.md

 ### `Features`
 - Authentication via Google Sign
-- Multiple users can sign in and be a part of the grouo chat
+- Multiple users can sign in and be a part of the group chat
 - Uses React Js for front-end
 - Uses Firebase for database